 I believe that stories have the power to inspire and storytelling has the power to engage.
-My goal is to provide meaningful and inclusive storytelling through trans and mixed-media, multi-sensory design to in-situ and remote audiences.
+My goal is to provide meaningful and inclusive storytelling through trans and mixed media, multi-sensory design to in-situ and remote audiences.

-As Vice President, Exhibitions, Research, and Design, Corey Timpson is a member of the Canadian Museum for Human Rights (CMHR) executive leadership, charged with the fulfillment of the CMHR’s national mandate.
-Corey is responsible for the direction and oversight of exhibition programs, research and curation, design and production across all media, digital platforms and transmedia storytelling, and collections.
+As Vice President, Exhibition, Research, and Design, at the Canadian Museum for Human Rights (CMHR) Corey was responsible for the direction and oversight of all exhibition programs, research and curation, design and production across all media, digital platforms, and all collections-based initiatives.

 As the project director for the design-build of the CMHR, his focus was on interpreting difficult knowledge and presenting it through a multi-sensory, transmedia storytelling approach.
 Corey also championed the creation of the museum’s internationally recognized inclusive design and accessibility practices.

 Prior to his role at the Human Rights Museum, Corey led the design and architecture teams, as well as the Virtual Museum Labs Program, at the Canadian Heritage Information Network, working on projects of digital innovation with a large number of cultural institutions nationally and internationally.